|School||UCSF School of Medicine|

 3) liver donor quality.

-She is the principal investigator for the Functional Assessment in Liver Transplant (FrAILT) Study which aims to apply measures of frailty and functional status to patients with end-stage liver disease awaiting liver transplantation.
+Dr. Lai is the principal investigator for the NIH-funded Functional Assessment in Liver Transplant (FrAILT) Study which aims to apply measures of frailty and functional status to patients with end-stage liver disease awaiting liver transplantation.
+Her central hypothesis is that applying principles of geriatric assessment to this population can improve our ability to better identify which patients are particularly vulnerable to adverse outcomes before and after liver transplantation.
+Her research lays the groundwork for therapeutic interventions to "pre-habilitate" patients awaiting liver transplantation to improve their outcomes and quality of life.

 After earning her undergraduate degree from Stanford University and combined MD/MBA degrees from Tufts University, she completed residency at the New York Presbyterian Hospital-Columbia and gastroenterology and advanced/transplant hepatology fellowships at UCSF.
 She is a member of the American Association for the Study of Liver Diseases, American Society of Transplantation, American Gastroenterological Association, and American College of Gastroenterology.
 She has been recognized as a Fellow of the American College of Physicians (FACP).
 Dr. Lai is board certified in Internal Medicine, Gastroenterology, and Advanced/Transplant Hepatology.